platformsh/platformsh-docs/docs/src/domains/cdn/cloudflare.md

 ---
-title: "Configure your Cloudflare CDN"
+title: "Set up your Cloudflare CDN"
-weight: 2
+weight: 3
-sidebarTitle: "Cloudflare"
+sidebarTitle: "Cloudflare setup"
 description: Learn how to configure your Cloudflare CDN.
 ---